Assistance programs McLennan County and Waco.

-There are several charities, churches and non-profit agencies that provide help for utility bills, rent, free food, and health care in McLennan County as well as Waco Texas.
-Below you will find who to contact for hepl and how to apply for assistance, including government financial aid.
+There are several charities, churches and government agencies that provide financial help for utility bills, rent, free food, and health care in McLennan County as well as Waco Texas.
+Find who to contact for grant money, loans and how to apply for assistance, including government financial aid.
 These organizations, whether churches, charities, local food pantries or government agencies can also refer people to both federal as well as state of Texas assistance programs.

 Free medical care is a big need as well, and community clinics help with dental as well as other healthcare needs of the working poor or seniors.
 There is also low income housing from the government, legal aid, and even assistance around finding affordable health insurance or applying for TANF cash aid.
 A wide range of resources, or even free stuff (like Christmas or birthday toys, clothes, school supplies, etc.) is offered as well as financial assistance in the Waco region.

 One agency that administers several different assistance programs is the McLennan and Waco Texas Salvation Army.
 They offer a wide variety of programs to those in need of help.
 If you apply and are found to be eligible, you may be able to receive financial assistance for paying your rent, utility bills, receive access to a free food pantry.